vyomanant-academy/.github/profile/README.md

 We welcome collaborations for:

+- Student training programs
-- Corporate training and technical workshops
+- Technology workshops and bootcamps
-- Cloud, DevOps, AI, and emerging technology learning programs
+- AI, DevOps, Cloud, Data, AI/ML, and emerging technology learning programs
-- University partnerships and student enablement programs
+- University and college partnerships
 - Real-world lab development and open-source learning initiatives
 - Career-focused training for students and working professionals